Strata DDM

 The Strata Dialect Definition Language is defined in the rest of this section.
 The convention is to use monospace text for concrete syntax in the dialect definition language and italic for identifiers and other expressions introduced as part of a specific dialect.

-Each dialect definition must begin with the dialect followed by the name of the dialect.
+Each dialect definition must begin with dialect followed by the name of the dialect.

 dialect name;.